 - trauma to the esophagus

 - swallowing of caustic, or cell-damaging, agents such as lye

 - complicated muscle disorders that prevent the movement of food to the stomach

 - a history of unsuccessful surgery on the esophagus

 The procedure is performed in a hospital or clinic operating room with a general or thoracic surgeon.

-A transthoracic esophagectomy (TTE) is performed through the chest.
+A TTE is performed through the chest.
 The section of the esophagus with cancer and the upper part of the stomach are removed.
 The remaining portions of the esophagus and stomach are then connected to rebuild a digestive tract.
 In some cases, part of the colon is used to replace the removed section of esophagus.
-Lymph nodes in the chest or neck may also be removed if they are cancerous.
+Lymph nodes in the chest or neck may also be removed if they’re cancerous.

 A transthoracic esophagectomy (TTE) is used for:

 - cancer involving the upper two-thirds of the esophagus